yangjiaolong/Go-ICP/README.md

 * Building 3D distance transform with (default) 300 discrete nodes in each dimension takes about 20-25s in our experiments.
 Using smaller values can reduce memory and building time costs, but it will also degrade the distance accuracy.

+### Other langueage

+A python wrapper by @aalavandhaann can be found at https://github.com/aalavandhaann/go-icp_cython

 ### Acknowledgments

 This implementation uses the nanoflann library, and a simple matrix library written by Andreas Geiger.
 The distance transform implementation is adapted from the code of Alexander Vasilevskiy.